lorenzogirardi/keycloak-ldap-grafana-cloudflare/README.md

 ```

 Since cloudflared (aka tunnel) is acting also as a ingress/reverseproxy to connect an internal endpoint with Cloudflare edges,
-fist of all we have to expose the new domain that will be used by keycloak.
+first of all we have to expose the new domain that will be used by keycloak.
 Service itself inside kubernetes can be used directly or with the ingress,
 in this scenario is used as an ingress since in the future i'd like to add internal and external domains for the installation.